-Notification of a CYPs medical condition may come via a number of routes e.g. by parents, Healthy Child nurse, admission forms etc.
+Notification of a CYPs medical condition may come via a number of routes e.g. by parents, Healthy Child nurse, admission forms, EYFS Home Visits etc.

-Whatever the route the Headteacher / named person must be informed as soon as possible.
+Whatever the route the Headteacher / Deputy Headteacher must be informed as soon as possible.